alekshura/Compentio.Pipes/README.md

 ## How to use
 Just setup pipe cient and server in your apps and send command to server.
 In example below Web API app sends message to console application (It can be any app).
-First, in our console app we start `PipeServer` and setup it for listening for messages:
+In server app start `PipeServer` and setup it for listening for messages:

 ```csharp
 internal static class Program